Angelica Panganiban: Career

-Early work (1992–2003)
+1992–2003: Early work

 As a child star, Panganiban received Best Child Actress awards and nominations because of her outstanding performances in movies.
 Her notable appearances include Jenny in the 1993 Maricel Soriano drama movie, Separada where she won two Best Child Actress awards in the FAMAS and PMPC Star Awards; and Becky in the 1995 family-drama film, Sarah...
 Ang Munting Prinsesa with her friend, Camille Prats in the title role where she received Best Child Actress nominations.
 She also appeared in a daily drama series, Familia Zaragoza.

 As a teen star, Panganiban starred in the youth-oriented show, G-mik in 1999 and she was paired with Carlo Aquino.
 In 2001, Panganiban played the role of Abby De Guzman in the drama series, Sa Puso Ko Iingatan Ka which was top-billed by Judy Ann Santos.
 In 2002, she portrayed the role, Nicole in another youth-oriented show entitled, Berks along with her love team partner, Carlo Aquino.

 Her team up with Carlo Aquino continued.
 She appeared as the girlfriend of Aquino's character in the hit comedy film, Ang Tanging Ina top-billed by Ai-Ai de las Alas in 2003.
 Up until the third installment of Regal Entertainment's Mano Po, the movie Mano Po III: My Love in 2004, wherein she played as the young Vilma Santos and Aquino as the young Christopher de Leon.